vchirag/krittika2022/README.md

 Code merged and scripted by Chirag Verma (IIT Roorkee)

-Project stored in the project folders
+Project stored in the project folders.

-Run /scripts/main.py
+Run /scripts/main.py.